AdityaMarke/Event-Management-System/README.md

 # 🎉 Event Management System | Cloud Computing Project

-A scalable, cloud-hosted Event Management System developed using AWS services and PHP.
+A scalable and secure cloud-hosted Event Management System developed using AWS services and PHP.
-This project enables college administrators to create and manage events, while students can register for events through a user-friendly web application.
+This project empowers college administrators to create and manage events digitally, while students can register seamlessly through the web interface.

 ---

 ## 🚀 Project Overview

-The Event Management System is designed to digitize the event registration workflow in educational institutes.
+The Event Management System modernizes and streamlines the traditional event registration process in educational institutions.

-It provides:
+Key highlights:
+- Cloud-based deployment with high availability
+- Simple UI for event registration

-- Secure admin login for event creation and management
+- Secure admin access for event management
-- Student event browsing and registration
-- Cloud-based deployment ensuring high availability and reliability

-The system leverages AWS Cloud infrastructure to achieve scalability, cost efficiency, and improved performance during peak event registrations.

 ---